-Sue and her husbands family have developed a pioneer greenfields orchard project Moora Citrus in a new horticulture area in the Wheatbelt of WA which has transformed the Citrus Industry and catalysed the development of Horticulture in this region.
-They have brought private equity into their family farm, capitalised the new development, and helped to develop the export market for citrus for WA, along with their business partners.
-They also manage a mixed cropping and livestock farm in the district growing grains, oaten hay, wool and pork.
+Sue and her husband’s family developed a pioneer greenfields orchard project Moora Citrus in a new horticulture area in the Wheatbelt of WA which transformed the Citrus Industry and catalysed the development of Horticulture in this region.
+They brought private equity into their family farm business, capitalised the new development, and helped to develop the export market for citrus for WA, along with their business partners.
+In the past they managed a mixed cropping and livestock farm in WA’s wheatbelt growing grains, oaten hay, wool and pork.

 Sue not only has “skin in the game” but works to help regional and local organisations to combine strategy and business development as a tool to create sustainable business models.
 Sue has worked for decades as a consultant working across Agriculture, Regional Development, and Natural Resource Management sectors.
 Sue has the ability to identify clear opportunities and bring together the right people to connect, think and take actions that create value on many levels.

-Sue is a powerful and influential presenter and communicator, and is a sought after presenter on topics relating to Regional Australia and the future of the Agrifood Sector.
+Sue is a powerful and influential communicator and a sought-after presenter on topics relating to Regional Australia and the future of the Agrifood Sector.
 Sue is an inspiring speaker, MC and is a professional facilitator enabling groups to have crucial conversations to perform.

-Sue believes in actively giving back, and is on the Board of the Foundation for Regional and Rural Renewal, and Chairs the Economics and Farm Business Committee of the National Farmers Federation.
-Sue is a co-founder of AgZero 2030, a Collective formed to support WA Agriculture to be part of the climate solution by being Net Zero by 2030.
+Sue believes in actively giving back and sits on the Board of the Foundation for Regional and Rural Renewal (FRRR) and is a co-founder of AgZero 2030, a Collective formed to support WA Agriculture to be part of the climate solution by being Net Zero by 2030.